erodrigufer/Go_from_A_to_Z/README.md

 * [Golang Interfaces Explained](https://www.alexedwards.net/blog/interfaces-explained): Definition, meaning and usefulness of interfaces. [_Alex Edwards_]
 * [Why Infer Types?](https://npf.io/2022/05/why-infer/): The reasoning behind infering types instead of explicit type definitions. [_Nate Finch_]
 * [How to use variadic functions in Go](https://www.digitalocean.com/community/tutorials/how-to-use-variadic-functions-in-go): A DigitalOcean's guide on using variadic functions. [_DigitalOcean_]

+### Composition
+* [Embedding in Go part 1: Structs in structs](https://eli.thegreenplace.net/2020/embedding-in-go-part-1-structs-in-structs/): Part 1 of a 3 part series which focuses on teaching the reasoning behind different compositional patterns with _structs_ and _interfaces_. [_Eli Bendersky_]
+* [Embedding in Go part 2: Interfaces in interfaces](https://eli.thegreenplace.net/2020/embedding-in-go-part-2-interfaces-in-interfaces/): Part 2 of a 3 part series which focuses on teaching the reasoning behind different compositional patterns with _structs_ and _interfaces_. [_Eli Bendersky_]
+* [Embedding in Go part 3: Interfaces in structs](https://eli.thegreenplace.net/2020/embedding-in-go-part-3-interfaces-in-structs/): Part 3 of a 3 part series which focuses on teaching the reasoning behind different compositional patterns with _structs_ and _interfaces_. [_Eli Bendersky_]

 ### Analysis
 * [The ultime guide to writing a Go tool](https://arslan.io/2017/09/14/the-ultimate-guide-to-writing-a-go-tool/): A guide on how to use semantic/language analysis tools from the standard library to write a Go tool. [_Fatih Arslan_]